OfficeDev/office-dev-program-docs/docs/build-office-365-solutions.md

 ---
-title: Configure your Office 365 developer subscription
+title: Use your developer subscription to build Office 365 solutions
-description: Configure your Office 365 developer subscription to build the solutions you want. ms.date: 03/12/2018
+description: Use your Office 365 developer subscription to build the solutions you want. ms.date: 03/20/2018
 ---

-# Configure your subscription to build Office 365 solutions
+# Use your developer subscription to build Office 365 solutions

 What do you want to build with your Office 365 developer subscription?
 Depending on what you are interested in, you can do a lot of different things.
-The following are some of the products and technology areas that you can start with.
+Following are some of the products and technology areas that you can start with.

 ## Microsoft Teams